Describing Jenter and Cupkit (Cupularve) types

 When purchasing these kits, remember that some parts are round and will roll off a work surface.
 I would buy some spares.

-I started to use the Cupkit before I saw this page on Dave's website, but like him I saw a problem with cutting a hole in a comb to place the box in.
+I started to use the Cupkit before I saw this page on Dave's website, but like him, I saw a problem with cutting a hole in a comb to place the box in.
 I thought the bees would fill the comb with honey.
-Interestingly I found a similar answer.
-I nailed thin strips of wood with gaps between to fill up the space.
+Interestingly I found a similar answer to Dave.
+I placed the box to one side of an old standard B.S. brood frame, then nailed thin strips of wood with gaps between to fill up the space.
 I spaced them with a pencil.
+This allows beed to move freely, but they don't fill in with comb.